doxxing AI & Automation

 5. Education: Educate your users about the risks of doxxing and how to protect their personal information online.
 No, really, you should.
 A platform can create easy-to-understand guides explaining what doxxing is, its risks, and how users can protect themselves.
 These guides can be posted on the platform’s website, shared via social media, or even emailed to users.
 Remind users to protect their personal information.

-But if you only do one thing, take swift action to remove the offending content and suspend or ban doxxers.
+But if you only do one thing, take swift action to remove any offending content and suspend or ban doxxers.
+Swift and decisive actions are important here since time is a factor.

 Doxxing is about collecting bits and pieces of your private information to a full dozier.